 Autumn and winter are the best times to go trekking in Nepal.
 The best time to go trekking in the Himalayas is between mid-September and mid-December.
 At this time of year, the weather is pleasant, neither too hot nor too cold.
 During the spring, the sun starts to warm up in the Himalayas, enabling trekkers to enjoy beautiful weather.
 Spring in Nepal is an excellent time for climbing trips because of the abundance of flowers.

-Spring is the most favorable time to go trekking and climb mountain peaks.
+Spring is the most favourable time to go trekking and climb mountain peaks.
 During the day, temperatures range between 16 and 23 degrees Celsius in the upper hill and mountainous regions, making days and nights much warmer.
 The skies seem to be clear, indicating that there will be no issues throughout the flight or bus ride.
 The fact that there are fewer trekkers at this time of year means that you are more likely to have the opportunity to explore more remote and unexplored areas of Nepal's Himalayas.
 As summer approaches, hiking at lower altitudes may become hot in the summer, and unexpected downpours can make trekking difficult and more dangerous.

 Summer (June – August)